GoogleCloudPlatform/cloud-foundation-toolkit/infra/blueprint-test/README.md

 └── ...
 ```

-Before jumping into the specifics for test development, let’s review how the blueprint directory is structured.
+Let’s review how the blueprint directory is structured.
-- `examples`  - this directory holds examples that may call the main blueprint or sub-blueprints (for Terraform, these are in the  modules  directory).
+- `examples`  - this directory holds examples that may call the main blueprint or sub-blueprints (for Terraform, this is the main module or sub-modules within the modules directory).
 - `test/fixtures`  - this directory contains “fixture” configuration.
 In most cases, this should be configured to wrap examples that need additional inputs and unify the interface for testing.
 Usage of fixtures is discouraged unless necessary.
 - `test/integration`  - this directory is intended to hold integration tests that are responsible for running and asserting test values for a given fixture.
-- `test/setup`  - this directory holds the GCP project and initial resource setup modules that are a prerequisite for the blueprint tests to run.
+- `test/setup`  - this directory holds configuration for creating the GCP project and initial resources that are a prerequisite for the blueprint tests to run.

 # 3. Test Development
 This section aims at explaining the process of developing a custom integration test which consists of the following steps: